syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Gets or sets a fields object that allow us to map the data members with field properties in order to make the data binding easier.
+Gets or sets a fields object that allows to map the data members with field properties in order to make the data binding easier.